Riverstown

 Riverstown, historically called Ballyederdaowen, is a village in County Sligo, Ireland.
-Known for its musical tradition it is located at a bridging point of the River Unshin (Arrow), 17.2 km (10 miles) south of Sligo town and 4 km east of the N4 road.
+Known for its musical tradition it is located at a bridging point of the River Unshin (Arrow), 17 km south of Sligo town and 4 km (by road) east of the N4 road.

 Amenities

 Amenities and notable buildings in the area include the post office, Coopershill House and the Garda barracks (built c.
 1890).
 There are also a number of pubs and shops.

 The local Church of Ireland church, Tawnagh parish church, dates to c.
 1817.
 The Roman Catholic church in Riverstown, the Church of the Sacred Heart, was built in 1940.

 Culture and community

 Each year the village hosts the Riverstown Vintage Festival on the June Bank Holiday Weekend, and the James Morrison Traditional Music Festival during the August Bank Holiday Weekend.

 During the 1990s, Riverstown and the Brookeborough Community Development Association launched the 'Riverbrooke Cross-Border Initiative' linking the two villages in a programme of cross-community/cross-border working.